How to Spend 3 Days in Rome – the Best Travel Itinerary

 Getting to Rome

-You can fly into the Leonardo da Vinci airport which is the international airport or if you want to fly to Rome from Europe see if you can get a flight into Ciampino neither is near the City Centre but you can find some cheap flights from Kayak into both airports.
+You can fly to the Leonardo da Vinci airport which is the international airport or if you want to fly to Rome from Europe see if you can get a flight to Ciampino neither is near the City Centre but you can find some cheap flights from Google Flights to both airports.

 If you are planning on a Meditteranean cruise be aware that the cruise ships stop at Civitavecchia cruise ship port Civitavecchia is about 80km northwest of Rome.
 There is a train station in the town with several trains going to Rome’s central station termini these take about an hour and 20 minutes.

 Once you disembark the Cruise you will have quite a walk to the train station so I suggest taking a taxi from the port it will save your feet for walking Rome.

 If you are planning to take 3 days to visit Rome make sure your cruise ship stays in port for that length of time as many cruises to Rome only stay a day.
-I will tell you from personal experience while it may be a lot cheaper to take the train into Rome you will have very little time as Rome’s traffic is horrendous and getting about Rome is not easy due to the traffic.
+I will tell you from personal experience while it may be a lot cheaper to take the train to Rome you will have very little time as Rome’s traffic is horrendous and getting to Rome is not easy due to the traffic.

 In fact, we nearly missed our cruise out of Rome thanks to attempting to get a fast train back to the port and it was a nightmare.

 How to get from the airport to the centre of Rome

 From the airport, you can share a shuttle bus for around € 18-20.
 The ride takes around an hour the Leonardo Express train goes direct from the Fiumicino airport straight to Termini, the main station in the heart of Rome.

 There is also local transit such as Terravision buses these run around €6 euro to the city centre and run around every half an hour or so.